nodejscn/node-api-cn/util/textencoder_encode_input.md

 * `input` {string} The text to encode.
 Defaults to an empty string.
 * Returns: {Uint8Array}

-UTF-8 Encodes the `input` string and returns a `Uint8Array` containing the encoded bytes.
+UTF-8 encodes the `input` string and returns a `Uint8Array` containing the encoded bytes.